Welcome to Moolanomy. You’ve just found a roadmap to help you improve your finances and change your life!

 - Track your income and expenses, and create a budget.

-- Learn the basics about improving your cash flow.
+- Learn the basics of improving your cash flow.

 - Review and update your Personal Financial Plan.